kazcare/hangman/README.md

 - As a player, I want the game to be user friendly.
 - As a player, I want the game to be fun and engaging.
+- As a player, I want the game to ask user's name before start of the game.
-- As a player, I want the game to show me progress in the game by showing hangman images
+- As a player, I want the game to show me progress in the game by showing hangman images.
+- As a player, I want the game to show my progress by letting me know the number of attempts remaining.
 - As a player, after every game, I want app to give me option to either replay or end the game.
 - As a player, I want the game to give me warning if I accidently enter an invalid character and should not count it as an attempt/ try.